5 Content Marketing Mistakes Small Businesses Can’t Afford

 Creating Stage-Appropriate Content

-The table below is a breakdown of the 5 stages of awareness and some example content you can produce to target the customers in each stage.
+The table below is a breakdown of the 5 stages of awareness and some example materials you can produce to target customers in each stage.

 This strategic content marketing approach ensures you’re not just creating random pieces but building a complete pathway that moves customers naturally from first touch to final decision.